mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 **What's shown**: Enhanced reference point selection interface with multiple selection methods.

-**Default selection**: "Highest mean corr" is automatically selected, showing the location with highest average coherence.
+**Default selection**: "Highest mean corr" is automatically selected, showing the location with the highest average correlation.

 **Why this matters**: The reference point should be:
 - Stable (no deformation)